lucidchain/specs/Specification.md

 ### `ScopeObject`

 In scope we must define some specific tool configuration.
-When preparing the yaml for redmine importation we only need to include x-redmine-tickets-type.
+When preparing the yaml for Redmine importation we only need to include x-redmine-tickets-type.
 Remember that this value must be one of the ticket types defined in the chain.
 When using ITop, it is needed to specify priority and request type.

 | Field name               | Field type  | Required/Optional  | Description  |
 |------------------------- |----------- |------------------- |------------- |